-In this six-week workshop, you’ll learn the elements of cartooning while crafting a visual narrative born from family history and lore.
+In this 4-part seminar, you’ll learn the elements of cartooning while crafting a visual narrative born from family history and lore.

 Syllabus at a Glance

 This course includes four total sessions, each lasting two hours on four consecutive Thursdays beginning July 28.

 Session 1 (Thursday, 7/28, 7:00–9:00 pm ET)| Exploring Character

 Session 2 (Thursday, 8/4, 7:00–9:00 pm ET)| Exploring Story

 Session 3 (Thursday, 8/11, 7:00–9:00 pm ET)| Exploring Setting

 Session 4 (Thursday, 8/18, 7:00–9:00 pm ET)| Developing, drafting, and presenting pages

 Students will be assigned short, weekly cartooning assignments exploring character, setting, and storytelling.
 The comic panels you create from these assignments will be incorporated into a larger comic you'll create by the end of the course.

 In addition to full-price tickets, a limited number of no-pay spots are available for this course.
 Please note that these tickets are reserved for those who would not otherwise be able to take this course and who expect to attend all sessions.
 No-pay spots are distributed via a randomized drawing two weeks before each course begins.
 For more information and to apply for a no-pay spot, please click here.
 To learn more about our pricing model and randomized selection process for no-pay spots, please visit our FAQ page.